 You can use iBoysoft Data Recovery for Mac to recover lost data from Mac computers.

-iBoysoft Data Recovery for Mac is user-friendly Mac data recovery software, which can recover photos, videos, music files, word files, emails, etc. from Mac computers.
+iBoysoft Data Recovery for Mac is user-friendly Mac data recovery software, which can recover deleted Word files, photos, videos, music files, emails, etc. from Mac computers.
 It is one of the most powerful APFS data recovery tools that can recover files from formatted, corrupted, unreadable, unmountable APFS partitions/drives.
-What's more, it also can retrieve deleted/lost files from emptied Trash and supports external hard drive data recovery, SD card data recovery, USB flash drive data recovery, etc.

 Tutorial to recover lost data from macOS Monterey with iBoysoft Data Recovery for Mac